harshit779921/Python/README.md

 # Python

-## This Repo contain program which I practice
+## This Repo contain Python program which I practice